Matching With Pre-Existing Binding Agreements: The Agreeable Core: A Proof of Existence: The Propose-Exchange Algorithm

 \subsection{A Graph-Theoretic Depiction}

-Despite our parsimonious definition of the agreeable core, so far testing whether $\mat$ is in the agreeable core requires checking whether any coalition can block $\mat$ through any $\mat '$, which is only feasible in small examples.
-Our main result from this subsection is a characterization of blocking coalitions in terms of alternating paths in an (edgewise) colored graph, which is computationally efficient.
-We use the language of graph theory to formalize our ideas, and throughout we denote by $\mat$ both the function $\mat$ and the set $\{\{\age, \bge\} \spbr \mat(\age) = \bge\}$; if $\mat(\age) = \age$, then we include the element $\{\age\} \in \mat$.
+Despite my parsimonious definition of the agreeable core, so far testing whether $\mat$ is in the agreeable core requires checking whether any coalition can block $\mat$ through any $\mat '$, which is only feasible in small examples.
+My main result from this subsection is a characterization of blocking coalitions in terms of paths in a directed graph, which is computationally efficient.
+I use the language of graph theory to formalize my ideas.

-An (edgewise 2-colored) \textit{graph} $\Graph$ is a triplet $ (\Vertices, \Edges_0, \Edges_1)$ where $\Vertices$ is a set of \textit{vertices} and $\Edges_0$ and $\Edges_1$ are sets of unordered pairs of vertices called \textit{edges} (possibly including an edge from a vertex to itself, called a \textit{loop}).
-Both $\Edges_0$ and $\Edges_1$ may contain an edge between the same set of nodes; we consider these edges distinct.\footnote{This means that $\Graph$ is a \textit{multi}graph.}
+A \textit{digraph} $\Graph$ is a pair $ (\Vertices, \Edges)$ where $\Vertices$ is a set of \textit{vertices} and $\Edges$ is a set of \textit{ordered} pairs of vertices called (directed) \textit{edges}, possibly including an edge from a vertex to itself, called a \textit{loop}.
+The one nuance to my construction is that I allow for loops to be repeated once in $\Edges$; formally, $\Edges$ is a \textit{multiset}, but this will not cause any confusion.

+I consider digraphs where the vertices are agents, and the edges represent matches.
+Edges going from $\Fir$ to $\Wor$ (and loops) are drawn from $\rema$, while the edges going from $\Wor$ to $\Fir$ (and possibly repeated loops) are drawn from $\mat$ and any blocking pairs of $\mat$.
+I abuse notation and write $\rema$ for both the function and for the set of ordered pairs:

+It is critical to understand that $\rema$ and $\mat$ go in \textit{opposite} directions (except for any loops).
+I always follow the convention that edges from the initial match travel from $\Fir$ to $\Wor$, so although the matches $\rema$ or $\mat$ may change, from context the direction of the edges is always clear.
+To include the blocking pairs, I define:

-We consider graphs where the vertices are agents, the first set of edges is $\rema$ (connecting status quo partners) and the second set of edges connects agents who weakly prefer each other to some given match $\mat$.
-Accordingly, let $\Imp(\mat)$ be the set edges (possibly including loops) between agents that strictly prefer each other to their $\mat$-partners; formally $\Imp(\mat) = \{\{\age, \bge\} \spbr \bge \spref_\age \mat(\age) \t{ and } \age\spref_\bge \mat(\bge)\}$.
-Our main graph of interest is $(\Age, \rema, \mat \cup \Imp(\mat))$.
-That is, the vertices are agents, the first set of edges connects status quo partners, and the second set of edges connects all pairs that weakly prefer each other over their $\mat$-partners.
+My main digraph of interest is $(\Age, \rema \cup \mat \cup \Imp(\mat))$.
+That is, the vertices are agents, the first set of edges connects initial partners, and the second set of edges connects all pairs that weakly prefer each other over their $\mat$-partners.

+\Cref{fig:blockingGraph} depicts the three types of edges using the set-up of \Cref{exa1} and a match $\mat$ that modifies the initial match $\rema$ by leaving $\fir_D$ unmatched and matching $\wor_4$ to $\fir_C$.
+Subfigure (a) includes the edges from $\rema$, which are either loops (in the case of $\wor_3$ and $\fir_C$) or point from $\Fir$ to $\Wor$.
+Subfigure (b) includes the edges from $\mat$, which point from $\Wor$ to $\Fir$.
+Subfigure (c) includes the blocking pairs of $\mat$, which point from $\Wor$ to $\Fir$.